-It is really obvious it is going to take me some time to get used to this blogging every week business!
+It is really obvious that it’s going to take me some time to get used to blogging every week!

-I get to work with coupes who are planning one of the biggest, if not the biggest day of their lives.
-We enjoy getting to know every bride individually (Grooms too:) It is incredible to me that over 30 years of doing this and I have only had 2 Bridezillas!
+I get to work with couples who are planning one of the biggest, if not the biggest day of their lives.
+We enjoy getting to know every Bride individually and Groom’s as well.
+It is incredible to me that over 30 years of doing this and I have only had two Bridezillas!

 Absolutely everyone must make money to keep a business going, but it is my belief that we are one of the best at stretching our client’s dollars and giving them that unbelievable day they are dreaming of.

 The one question I am asked the most is “What is the biggest mistake that couples make when planning their event?”

 Now, let’s talk about that…

 Keep in mind that this is coming from an individual who has been in the industry for 30 years, and not from an individual looking to gain your business.
 Look at it as the best piece of advice you will ever get if your planning a wedding.